BookingSync/operations/README.md

 end
 ```

-In this example, we pass context key to check in the precondition initializer.
-And the algorithm that checks for the filled context is now unable to determine required kwargs since there are no kwargs.
+In this example, we pass the context key to check in the precondition initializer.
+And the algorithm that checks for the filled context is now unable to determine the required kwargs since there are no kwargs.

 Fortunately, `context_key` or `context_keys` are magic parameter names that are also considered by this algorithm along with kwargs, so this example will do the trick and these magic variables are making generic policies/preconditions possible to define.